What is Transaction Risk?

 These risks are usually synced with credit risk and market risk, which are centralized to institute and administer command over the entire structure of risk operations.
 There may not be a consensus in terms of who in the organization assumes the job of determining transactional risk; however, most commonly, a country risk committee or credit department does the task.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 Banks typically assign a country rating that encompasses all types of risk, including currency lending, locally and abroad.
 Important to note is that these ratings, especially ‘transactional risk rating,’ go a long way in determining a cap and exposure limits every market deserves, keeping in mind the companies policies.

 How to Mitigate Transaction Risk?

 Let’s try to understand a firm’s risk mitigation attempt by buying a forward contract.
 A firm may enter into a currency forward deal where it locks the rate for the period of the contract and gets it settled at the same rate.
 By doing this firm is almost certain of the quantum of the cash flow.
-This helps encounter the risk faced by rate fluctuations and brings in greater stability in decision making.
+This helps encounter the risk faced by rate fluctuations and brings in more excellent stability in decision making.